ZhiyLiu/shanapy/README.md

 The features provided by s-reps include:

 (1) Geometric features of implied boundaries.
 S-reps can produce corruption-free smooth boundary mesh.
 Moreover, the implied boundary points have good correspondences across a population.
-See e.g.
-> Z. Liu et al., Non-Euclidean Analysis of Joint Variations in Multi-Object Shapes, 2021

 (2) Radial geometry from spokes.
 A spoke is represented by a tuple containing (a) coordinates of the base (skeletal) point (b) a unit direction vector in $\mathbb{R}^3$ and
 (c) a positive scalar value that indicates the spoke's length.

 The workflow of using s-reps can be summarized in the following chart.
 ![Flowchart](figures/srep_fitting_workflow.png)

+Please cite and refer to the following papers for more details.

+> Z. Liu et al., Non-Euclidean Analysis of Joint Variations in Multi-Object Shapes, 2021

+> S. Pizer et al. Skeletons, Object Shape, Statistics, Frontiers in Computer Science, section Computer Vision, 2022

 ---
 <a name="use"></a>